 Your documents will be reviewed, and if at this stage additional supporting documents are required, you will be notified.

-If the Embassy confirms that your application fulfils the requirements, your application will be sent to the Government Communications Affairs Office on your behalf, and then on to the Main Department of Immigration and Nationality Affairs office for visa approval.
+If the Embassy confirms that your application fulfils the requirements, your application will be sent to the Ministry of Foreign Affairs Spokesperson’s Office on your behalf, and then on to the Ethiopian Broadcasting Authority and the Main Department for Immigration and Nationality Affairs Office for visa approval.

 3. Processing your application

-Your application will be sent to the Government Communications Affairs Office for permit approval and then on to the Main Department of Immigration and Nationality Affairs office for the visa approval.
+Your application will be sent to the Ethiopian Broadcasting Authority for permit approval and then on to the Main Department for Immigration and Nationality Affairs office for the visa approval.

 This process may take up to two weeks.
 Some applications, however, may take longer.